cumulative-revelations/DataMirror/README.md

     sudo sh run_DataMirror_X.sh  <br/>
     With X as linux or macos.
     This command would run elasticsearch and kibana, then it process the data, and create the visualisations.
-- At the end, a browser will automatically open (http://localhost:5601/), it will show the Dashboard of Visualisation.
+- At the end, a browser will automatically open the home page kibana (http://localhost:5601/), where you can find on the left the buttons to see the Dashboards of the created Visualisations.

 Notes:
 - Some terminals will open automatically, at some point, to run elasticsearch, kibana or a local server, they must remain open while working, unless you need to re-run the runThat.sh file, then, they must be closed.